 Agriculture and habitat fragmentation

 I lead a number of projects at our study landscapes in central New South Wales that contain remnant mallee woodlands amongst cropland.
 We are studying both short- and long-term population and behavioural responses to habitat fragmentation and degradation.
 These projects include:

 - Long-term response of reptiles, beetles and small mammals to habitat fragmentation (sampled in 1999 and 2016).

-- Spatial ecology of dragons in agricultural landscapes (funded by the Australian Academy of Sciences).
+- Spatial ecology of dragons in agricultural landscapes, Honours student Charlie Fist (funded by the Australian Academy of Sciences).

-- Drivers of keystone habitat (spinifex grass) cover and condition (funded by the Hermon Slade Foundation).
+- Drivers of keystone habitat (spinifex grass) cover and condition, PhD student Kris Bell (funded by the Hermon Slade Foundation).

-- Response of reptiles to grass invasion and keystone plant decline.
+- Response of reptiles to grass invasion and keystone plant decline, PhD student Sara Balouch (funded by the Holsworth Wildlife Research Endowment).

 Spatial and community ecology